salihmarangoz/PythonExperiments/OscilloscopeVisualizer/README.md

-# OsiloscopeVisualizer
+# OscilloscopeVisualizer

-Running all scripts at the same time.
-Generating sound via processing webcam image and visualizing with two other scripts.
+Generating sound via processing the webcam image and visualizing it like oscilloscopes would do.

 If you liked this project also see [Woscope](https://m1el.github.io/woscope/).

 ![all_apps](imgs/all_apps.gif)